Apple Cookies with Streusel Topping

 This post may contain affiliate links.
 Please read my disclosure policy.

-Each bite of these caramel apple cookies is bursting with gooey sweetness, and the crisp topping adds a delicious texture as well.
+Each bite of these caramel apple streusel cookies is bursting with gooey sweetness, and the crisp topping adds a delicious texture as well.

 Pumpkin Spice Crinkle Cookies capture another popular fall flavor.
 The secret to the intense flavor is pumpkin spice coffee creamer!

 For another delicious apple cookie recipe, try these Apple Cinnamon Oatmeal Cookies instead.
-They’re chewy and moist with little bits of apple and walnut throughout.
-You should also try our chocolate covered apple slices, you will thank me!

 Or, make Brown Sugar Cookies with brown butter drizzle for a treat that tastes as good as it looks!